open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 dump(anns_unlabeled, 'instances_unlabeled2017.json')
 ```

-The processed dataset directory is as follows:
+The processed dataset directory is as below:

 ```plain
 mmdetection